 Live lookbook example:

-Launch your brand on Shopify and try us free for 3 days
+Launch your brand on Shopify and try us free

 5. Make it shoppable by installing a lookbook app